Cyclone Seroja: Aftermath

-East Timor
+Timor-Leste

-East Timor Prime Minister Taur Matan Ruak cited the floods as one of the most devastating incidents to affect the country in 40 years.
-The East Timor government later held an emergency meeting to assess the situation.
+Timor-Leste Prime Minister Taur Matan Ruak cited the floods as one of the most devastating incidents to affect the country in 40 years.
+The Timor-Leste government later held an emergency meeting to assess the situation.
 The Civil Protection Agency of Timor Leste planned an emergency response.
-According to the Lusa News Agency, it is impossible for East Timor to currently balance the damage mitigation with the limited resources the country has.
-United Nations developmental coordinator Alex Tilman said East Timor would not have the necessary resources alone to recover from the cyclone.
-Portugal was ready to send assistance to East Timor, according to Foreign Minister Augusto Santos Silva.
-The European Union and United Nations also expressed sympathy and said that they were ready to assist the East Timor government to repair damaged infrastructure and provide assistance for victims.
+According to the Lusa News Agency, it is impossible for Timor-Leste to currently balance the damage mitigation with the limited resources the country has.
+United Nations developmental coordinator Alex Tilman said Timor-Leste would not have the necessary resources alone to recover from the cyclone.
+Portugal was ready to send assistance to Timor-Leste, according to Foreign Minister Augusto Santos Silva.
+The European Union and United Nations also expressed sympathy and said that they were ready to assist the Timor-Leste government to repair damaged infrastructure and provide assistance for victims.

 The East Timorese Minister of Interior distributed foods to victims in a hotel, which he said had been cooked by his wife.
 TSF Radio said the assistance was symbolic and far from enough to assist the victims.
 Local churches in Dili mobilized priests and pastors to help the victims voluntarily.
-The Government of East Timor declared a state of emergency to speed up the mitigation process.
+The Government of Timor-Leste declared a state of emergency to speed up the mitigation process.
 In addition, the government asked the World Bank for support in assessing damages, and advice on longer-term implications for disaster risk management.
 The World Bank published its report in December 2021.

-The leader of Fretilin, Mari Alkatiri, urged East Timor government to ask for more international assistance such as helicopter and military cargo.
+The leader of Fretilin, Mari Alkatiri, urged Timor-Leste government to ask for more international assistance such as helicopter and military cargo.
 He said he already met with United Nations ambassador on Dili to discuss about more assistance.

-The Government of East Timor reintroduced COVID-19 lockdown on three cities; Dili, Baucau, and Viqueque amid rising infection case after the disaster until 2 May.
+The Government of Timor-Leste reintroduced COVID-19 lockdown on three cities; Dili, Baucau, and Viqueque amid rising infection case after the disaster until 2 May.
 Transmission of other waterborne diseases such as cholera, dengue fever, and malaria was also expected to quickly rise due to the immense floods.
 The first COVID-19 death recorded in the country occurred shortly after the cyclone.
-Prime Minister of Australia Scott Morrison promised additional COVID-19 vaccine doses would be diverted to East Timor.
+Prime Minister of Australia Scott Morrison promised additional COVID-19 vaccine doses would be diverted to Timor-Leste.